-The study of linear, quadratic, exponential, logarithmic, trigonometric, and inverse trigonometric functions.
+The study of linear, quadratic, exponential, logarithmic, trigonometric, and inverse trigonometric functions and applications of such functions.
+These functions will be studied from a numerical, graphical, and analytical approach.
 A brief general study of functions will also be included.
+Prerequisite: MTH 105 or equivalent.
 Each semester.